mvdom/mvdom/README.md

 });
 ```

-`mvdom` is syntactically `es5` written (IE11 and above), and fit very well es2015 class/module model and is fully typed if you are using TypeScript.

 ## Concept

-**Key concept:** `ComponentView !== ComponentElement`, use mvdom for composite views (the big ones), regular DOM for component elements with native DOM event model for components intercomunications.
-Event based architecture always scale better, and the DOM has one for us.
+**Key concept:** `ComponentView !== ComponentElement`, use mvdom for composite views (the big ones), regular DOM for component elements with native DOM event model for components intercommunications.
+Event-based architecture always scale better, and the DOM has one for us.

 - The DOM is your friend, don't fight it, embrace it.
-- Used right, the DOM can be a great foundation for a simple and scalable MVC model.
+- Used right, the DOM can be an excellent foundation for a scalable and straightforward MVC model.
 - Over componentization is as bad as under componentization.
 - Black magic always come with a hidden cost.
 - Frameworks come and go, languages and runtimes stay.